Construction Processes & Industry Best Practices

 The construction processes are relatively more dangerous than other industrial processes.
 This is mainly due to the materials and heavy equipment used and irreversible products that need to be built using these materials and machinery.

-The impact of the construction process affects the environment, the employees involved, and the final project structure.
+The impact of the construction processes affects the environment, the employees involved, and the final project structure.
 These processes need to be developed more efficiently, prioritising project variables; if this is not possible, better practices must be implemented to improve the construction process.

 All construction projects should adopt best practices that guarantee optimised results and profits.
 These practices must be well-planned and standardised for similar projects.
-This can be anything from policy-making practices to practices related to the construction process.
+This can be anything from policy-making practices to practices related to the construction processes.

 10 Best Business Practices in Construction